Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer .NET Standard Client Library version 5.0.0 or newer.
-* Ensure that .NET Standard Client API is supported by Lightstreamer Server license configuration.
+* Ensure that .NET Standard Client API is supported by your Lightstreamer Server license configuration.
 * For instructions compatible with .NET Standard Client library version 4.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-dotnet/tree/deploy2)